aaronallen8455/opentelemetry-auto/README.md

 ### Configuration

-Configuration is supplied by a user defined TOML file and is used to determine which functions should be instrumented.
+Configuration is supplied by a user defined TOML file that declares a set of rules used to determine which functions should be instrumented.
+The plugin will only consider top level functions that have type signatures when matching against these rules.
 By default the plugin looks for a config file called `auto-instrument-config.toml` in the project root.
-You can change this by passing a config file path as a plugin option, for example:
-`-fplugin AutoInstrument -fplugin-opt AutoInstrument:my-config.toml`.
+You can change this by passing a config file path as a plugin option, for example: `-fplugin AutoInstrument -fplugin-opt AutoInstrument:my-config.toml`.

 #### Config structure